 The royal family has little use for last names - after all, everyone knows who they are.
 Princess Diana did not take back her maiden name, Spencer, after her divorce; she continued to be known simply as Diana.
-The Queen signs official documents "Elizabeth R." The R stands for Regina, which means "queen."
-(Regina is not one of her given names; she was baptised Elizabeth Alexandra Mary.)
+The king signs official documents "Charles R." The R stands for Rex, which means "king."
+(Rex is not one of his given names; he was baptised Charles Philip Arthur George.)

 But the royal family does have a last name, and they do use it from time to time.
 This wasn't always the case.
 Queen Victoria's husband, Prince Albert, was a member of the House of Saxe-Coburg-Gotha, so her descendants were part of that dynasty.
 This, however, was not the family's last name.
 They didn't have one, because they didn't need one, so they didn't worry about it.
 Experts later worried about it for them and decided their name was probably Witten (or maybe even Wipper).

 The royal family's official name, or lack thereof, became a problem during World War I, when people began to mutter that Saxe-Coburg-Gotha sounded far too German.
 King George V and his family needed a new, English-sounding name.
 After considering everything from Plantagenet to Tudor-Stuart to simply England, the king and his advisors chose the name Windsor.